mosip/documentation/docs/Registration-Client-Setup.md

-This document contains the 'Registration client (Reg Client App)' application initial setup, update and configuration process.
+This document contains the 'Registration Client' application initial setup, update and configuration process.

 Registration Client application is a desktop based application, that can be used to captures the demographic and biometric details of a resident along with supporting information (like. proof documents & information about parent/guardian/introducer) and packages the information in a secure way using RSA based algorithm.
 The information packet can be sent to the server in an online or offline mode for processing.